stationops/ecs-stateful-set/README.md

 on **ECS Fargate** with persistent storage using EBS Volumes and Snapshots with internal service discovery.

 Key Features:
-- Stable DNS names across replicas
+- Stable DNS names for replicas
 - Ordered deployments and scale down
 - One EBS volume per replica that is snapshoted and recreated on scale down or task failure
 - Optional environment variable injection per task (e.g. index-based)